Jumpers, Buttons and LEDs

 Leave this jumper open if you want the EM1000 onboard the NB1000 to run at full speed (88.4736MHz).
 Close the jumper if you want the EM1000 to run at 1/8th the full speed (11.0592MHz).
 Notice, that the jumper state is only recognized after the power-up or external reset (caused by pressing the reset button).
 The PLL mode can also be changed programmatically.
 For more information see Power, Reset, PLL Control, and Mode Selection Lines topic of the EM1000 documentation.

 MD jumper and mode button

-This jumper selects the serial port of the NB1010 that will be used for serial firmware upgrades.
+This jumper selects the serial port of the EM1000 that will be used for firmware upgrades.
 When the jumper is opened, serial port 1 is used (TX0 (#17) and RX0 (#19) lines on the IC1000 interboard cable).
 Interface boards typically implement serial port 1, thus making serial firmware upgrades possible.

 When the US jumper is closed, debug serial port is used.

+This button is connected to the RST pin of the EM1000.
 Pressing this button causes an "external" reset.

 Ethernet Status LEDs

 These are yellow and green LEDs connected to the EY and EG pins of the EM1000.
 Further information on status LEDs can be found in Status LEDs.